michaelmargolis/TasmotaMiddleware/README.md

 ### Opening in PlatformIO

-Open the cloned project in PlatformIO, available as a VS Code extension.
+Open the cloned project folder in PlatformIO, available as a VS Code extension.
 This environment supports extensive library management and compatibility with various development boards.

 ## Configuring the Middleware